ahsparrow/ahsparrow.github.io/1-navplot.md

 Graphical NOTAM software for the UK

-NavPlot is a program to download and format low level (less than FL100) En-route and Navigation Warning Notams from the Eurocontrol [EAD Basic](http://www.ead.eurocontrol.int/).
+NavPlot is a program to download and format low level (less than FL100) En-route and Navigation Warning Notams from Eurocontrol [EAD Basic](http://www.ead.eurocontrol.int/).
 The software creates a PDF file to display a map of Notams in a format suitable for glider pilots on thermal cross country flights.
 You can see an